-Following the demise of the apartheid regime in 1994, the newly elected democratic government opened new probes into the death of President Samora Machel.
-The Truth and Reconciliation Commission (TRC), which was instituted in 1996 under the chairmanship of Archbishop Desmond Tutu, was tasked to contribute to the investigation.
-It called everyone suspected of being involved in the plane crash and those who had close ties with Machel in Mozambique.
-Some of the suspects called by the TRC were senior government officials and officials attached to the government security institutions.
+Following the demise of the Apartheid regime in 1994, the newly elected democratic government opened anew probes into the death of the former Mozambican president Samora Machel.
+The Truth and Reconciliation Commission (TRC), which was instituted in 1996 under the chairmanship of Archbishop Desmond Tutu, was tasked to further the process.
+It called everyone suspected of being